Mark Edmundson

-Mark Edmundson is an American author and professor at the University of Virginia.
-He received a B.A from Bennington College in 1974 and a Ph.D from Yale University in 1985.
+Mark Edmundson is an American author and professor of English at the University of Virginia.
+He received a B.A from Bennington College in 1974 and a Ph.D. from Yale University in 1985.
 Edmundson specializes in Romanticism, Poetry, and 19th-Century English and American Literature.
 He is the author of sixteen books, and his essays appear in The Wall Street Journal, The Atlantic, Harper's Magazine, The Chronicle of Higher Education, and The New York Times Magazine.
 Edmundson was awarded a Guggenheim Fellowship and was a National Endowment for the Humanities/Daniels Family Distinguished Teaching Professor at the University of Virginia.

-Major works
+Literary Criticism

+Towards Reading Freud: Self-Creation in Milton, Wordsworth, Emerson, and Freud

+Edmundson's first book of literary criticism, Towards Reading Freud: Self-Creation in Milton, Wordsworth, Emerson, and Freud (1990), argues that "there are two dialectically opposed, yet densely interwoven sides to Freud: the 'normative' and the 'Romantic.'"
+John Neubauer, in Comparative Literary Studies, writes that Towards Reading Freud "ambitiously attempts [...] to read some of Freud's major texts in terms of a dialectic between a romantic, imaginative, literary Freud, and a normative and scientific one."